 Fake online reviews

-A research by Harvard Business School entitled “Fake It Till You Make It: Reputation, Competition, and Yelp Review Fraud 24 September 2013” points to an emerging industry of fake review creation, which is primarily being driven by business owners who either leave positive reviews for themselves, negative reviews for their competitors or a combination of both.
+Some research was carried out by Harvard Business School entitled “Fake It Till You Make It: Reputation, Competition, and Yelp Review Fraud 24 September 2013”.
+This research alludes to an emerging industry of fake review creation, which is primarily being driven by business owners who either leave positive reviews for themselves, negative reviews for their competitors or a combination of both.

 Hotels are very highly susceptible to receiving fake online reviews.
 There is a very large number of people who will find their hotel through review sites, such as Trip Advisor.
 Most will at least check their prospective hotel prior to booking with a travel agent.
 People have wised up to travel brochures depicting empty swimming pools at sunset, delicious food and perfect tranquillity.

 The practice of posting fake online reviews, has become a widespread practice.
-Alternatively, and far more sinisterly, some owners adopt the tactic of submitting fake negatives about their competitors.
-It is no real stretch of ones imagination to see why.
-Once an owner has discovered an apparent solution to all their negative reviews, they may also conclude that this is also a very neat solution to all the positive reviews their competition (deservedly) receives.
+Alternatively, and far more sinisterly, some owners adopt the tactic of submitting fake negative reviews about their competitors.
+It is no real stretch of one’s imagination to see why.
+Once a business owner has discovered an apparent solution to all their negative reviews, they may also conclude that this is also a very neat solution to all the positive reviews their competition (deservedly) receives.
 Because online reviews are such a powerful influencer in the pre-decision process of consumers and most businesses, proving that a negative online review is fake, could be very important to some businesses.

-One of our greatest specialities is facilitating the removal of fake online reviews against hotels, guesthouses and restaurants worldwide.
-We use our knowledge and familiarity with the back end of the internet together with our deep understanding and experience in obtaining disclosure orders worldwide.

-If you suspect that there are fake reviews published against your establishment, hotel, guesthouse or restaurant, be assured we will obtain the proof you need and ensure the fake reviews are removed from the internet, no matter how many of the reviews are there or where in the world they had been posted.
+If you suspect that there are fake reviews published against your establishment, hotel, guesthouse or restaurant, be assured we will obtain the proof you need and ensure the fake reviews are removed from the internet, no matter how many of the reviews are there or where in the world they have been posted.